MrAlexR/STM32F769I-DISCO/readme.md

 - MCU_ACTIVE  - Pin PF6(D3)

 This is a Graphical real-time audio equalizer using the STM32F769I_DISCO board.
-The codec for the audio codec is custom made.
-Inspired from the provided one in the BSP board package.
+The driver for the audio codec is custom made, inspired from the provided one in the BSP board package.
+I heavly encourage to check the driver (WM8994) from the BSP package and also read the datasheet for the chip - i know is long but it's worth it.
+There are some register writes that are needed and are not included in the WM8994 datacheet but are in the BSP driver ("ERATA" register writes - fixes for a potentian bug).
-Further implementations are do be done.
+Further implementations are due be done.

+The MCU gets data from the audio codec via I2S/SAI (done by DMA) and processes the samples using an RBJ argorithm.
+The it sends the data back to the code (also done via DMA).

-RO: Egalizator audi in timp real.
+RO: Egalizator audio in timp real.
 Ne folosim de display-ul cu care vine placa pentru a modifica parametrii DSP-ului responsabil de egalizare.